 Corals are small animals whose body consists of a soft polyp.
 The polyp is tubular and has a mouth surrounded by tentacles at its upper end and a cavity in the middle that acts as a stomach.
 Each polyp secretes a calcium carbonate covering to protect itself.
 This covering is often referred to as a skeleton.
-The coral can extend its body out of its skeleton and retract into it as necessary.
+The coral can extend part of its body out of the skeleton and retract into it as necessary.

 The skeletons of the different polyps in a colonial coral stick together.
 When old or injured polyps die, new ones grow on top of the dead ones' skeletons.
 This process slowly builds a coral reef.

 A layer of soft tissue called the cenosarc (or coenosarc) connects one polyp to another over the surface of the reef.
 This enables the members of the colony to communicate with each other.

 Importance of Zooxanthellae in Reef Corals